oslomet-arx-as-a-service/Rapport/presentation/presentation.md

 AI Lab is a team within NAV IT Data og Innsikt, functioning as NAV ITs internal knowledge hub in machine learning and data science.
 One of the areas the team currently is handling is data anonymization.
 This area presents problems in both the legal and ethical domain, because of its close connection to personal data.
 Data anonymization is a large field with many projects worldwide.
 There are well established models and algorithms for both anonymization and analytics of data.
 AI Lab is currently utilizing both internal and external tools for data anonymization.
 One such tool is ARX, which is widely regarded as top-class anonymization software.
 ARX is an open source (Apache License, Version 2.0)  project distributed as a GUI application and as a Java JAR library.
 It is prominently used by large organizations to anonymize health and patient data.

 ARX contains a large and powerful amount of functionality for data anonymization, but the interaction with said functionality is limited to either interaction with the GUI application or programmatically with the Java API provided by the JAR.
-Neither option is well suited to modern data science applications.
+Neither option is well suited to NAVs data scientist or their workflows.
-Data science today is typically conducted within programming languages like Python and R. The data scientist develops scripts, notebooks and larger programs for extracting and analysing data.
+Data science today is typically conducted within programming languages like Python and R. The data scientist develops scripts, notebooks and larger programs for extracting and analyzing data.
 Early stage tasks typically include data cleaning and data transformation.
 Anonymization may be viewed as such a data transformation task, but ARX currently does not integrate seamlessly into the typical Python/R-based data science workflow.
 Moreover, while ARX provides functionality and flexibility for a skilled user, the front-end arguably requires knowledge of technical concepts and methods in anonymization above and beyond that of the typical developer and which requires a non-trivial investment of time to learn and understand.

 The AI-lab has therefore requested the group to: